 Session 4 Qualitative Research Compared to quantitative research Methodology used in qualitative research Evaluating papers that describe qualitative research Regulatory Requirements Protection of human subjects Institutional Review Boards Special Considerations for Yoga Research Limitations and Bias in Yoga Research Essential Properties of Yoga Questionnaire Yoga Research in India

-Plus a 30 minute pre-recorded session by Dr. Shanti Shanti Kaur Khalsa on the applications of this course to yoga therapists.
+Plus a 30 minute pre-recorded session by Dr. Shanti Shanti Kaur Khalsa on the applications of this course to yoga therapists and a 30 minute pre-recorded session by Dr. Julie Staples on how to apply this course content to marketing your yoga or yoga therapy programs.

 If you are more interested in learning about the research studies on yoga and less interested in learning how to find and understand studies, please check out the How Yoga Works course.